just1602/system_config/README.md

 # System Configurations Files

 ## Emacs :
 This config file need gdb, google-c-style, almost-monokai-theme and xdvi.
+For web nxml-mode, php-mode, mmm-mode.

 ## Awesome :
 The awesome configuration is for my laptop and she need the backlight program (on my github) and xscreensaver.